conda/conda/README.md

 [Conda-forge](https://conda-forge.org/feedstocks/) and [Bioconda](https://github.com/bioconda/bioconda-recipes) are community-driven conda-based distributions.

 To upload to anaconda.org, create an account.
-Then, install the anaconda-client and login
+Then, install the anaconda-client and login:

 ```bash
 $ conda install anaconda-client
 $ anaconda login
 ```

-Then, after you build your recipe
+Then, after you build your recipe:

 ```bash
 $ conda build <recipe-dir>